oubino/light_sheet/README.md

     python scripts/analyse_cells.py
     ```

-## To do
+## Remaining issues....

-1. Amend segment3d script
+1. Initial training with CellSAM through Cellpose GUI, it was struggling to annotate the cells... therefore:
+    a.
+Is cellpose the right architecture for these cells
+    b.
+Does it just need further training
+    c.
+Model = cyto2 seemed to work well initially, so could we retrain this model instead

+2. Segment3d script amendment
-    - take in the trained model
+    a. needs to be amended to take in the trained model from 2D training by changing the path to the model to be the custom trained tmodel
-    - do for each tile? or tile a whole box?
-    - compare with original script to see how has changed...

-1. Which version/fork of cellpose to install
+    b. need to work out how to do for a whole FOV... could either tile across the whole FOV or just apply to each of the pre-selected tiles/areas from before?

 2. Which version/fork of u-Segment3D to install
-3. Commit cellpose changes
 4. Commit light sheet changes
-5. Commit unet3d changes
-6. Change how to install instructions
-7. Test run the whole thing
 8. Prepare handover incl. how to run on AIRE?
-9. Flag issue that usegment3d not 3d compatible